andrewdhawthorne/Project-3-Divvying-in-the-Rain/READMEaliciabranch.md

 Dropdown chart with seasons displayed:
 ![Season Chart Showing](https://github.com/andrewdhawthorne/Project-3-Divvying-in-the-Rain/assets/127240852/1776a98c-6b66-46e7-98b6-3f17385a213e)

-4. Created a new database to store new data information in.
+4. Created a new database (db2) to store new data information in, along with copies of the collections for Top10StartStations and Top10EndStations.
 5. Used [Census.ipynb](https://github.com/andrewdhawthorne/Project-3-Divvying-in-the-Rain/blob/aliciabranch/Census.ipynb) file to pull in Census population data and analyse it.
-6. Saved data to .json files.
+6. Saved data to .json files [Top10StartStationsCopy.json]() and [Top10EndStationsCopy.json]().

 ## Key Takeaways
 1. The average minimum and average maximum temperature generally followed the same curve.